-I KNOW THE TRICKS THE POLICE DEPARTMENT USE TO TRAP ESCORTS, MASSAGE THERAPISTS, DANCERS, AND ESCORTS.
-I KNOW HOW TO FIGHT BACK.
-I am an experienced prostitution defense lawyer who can fight the LAPD’s prostitution cases.
-I know that their version of events is inaccurate.
+Jerod Gunsberg is an experienced prostitution defense lawyer who can help you fight back against the LAPD’s prostitution cases.
+Mr. Gunsberg is often able to leverage his many years of experience in defending such cases to show that law enforcement’s version of events is inaccurate.
 The LAPD never record any of the encounters that lead to arrests of escorts.
-This allows them to write and say anything they want about the version of events.
+This allows them to write and say anything they want about their version of events.
 Why do they get away with this?
 Because they don’t think anyone will fight back.

-DO NOT CAVE TO THE PRESSURE TO PLEAD GUILTY AND TAKE A CONVICTION.
-All too often, people charged with prostitution related offenses feel they have no choice but to plead to the charge.
-DON’T DO IT.
-If you are convicted of violating California Penal Code 647(b), there could be serious collateral consequences for your employment, immigration, of your family stability.
+Do not plead guilty to a California prostitution charge.
+Do not cave in to the pressure to plead guilty and take a conviction.
+All too often, people charged with prostitution and related offenses feel they have no choice but to plead guilty to the charge.
+Don’t make this mistake.
+If you are convicted of violating California Penal Code Section 647(b), there could be serious collateral consequences for your employment prospects, immigration status, and your family stability.

 FAQs About Prostitution Charges in Los Angeles

-1) THERE IS NO RECORDING.
+A: There is no recording.
 I handle a lot of prostitution cases, and for routine prostitution cases carried out by the LAPD, I have never encountered a case in which the police produce an audio or video recording of the alleged transaction.
-The police do this so they can say write whatever they want in their reports regardless of the truth.
+The police do this so they can say and write whatever they want in their reports regardless of the facts of the matter.
 They do this because they think a jury will believe them over the person accused of the offense.
 I know how to effectively deal with this issue.

-2) YES, THERE IS A DIVERSION PROGRAM, BUT IT MAY NOT BE RIGHT FOR YOU: If you are a first time offender in the city of Los Angeles and you have no priors for prostitution, you may be eligible for the city attorney’s “prostitution diversion program.”
+A: Yes, there is a diversion program, but it may not be right for you.
+If you are a first time offender in the city of Los Angeles and you have no priors for prostitution, you may be eligible for the city attorney’s “prostitution diversion program.”
 To qualify for this program, you must plead guilty to the charge.
 However, you won’t be sentenced.
-Instead you will be required to complete a one day class which deals with the issues surrounding prostitution offenses.
+Instead, you will be required to complete a one day class which deals with the issues surrounding prostitution offenses.
 You will also submit to an HIV test (which also happens at the class).
 After the class and HIV test is completed, if you are not arrested on any new offenses for one year, your guilty plea is withdrawn and your case is dismissed.
-Once your case is dismissed you can truthfully answer that you have never been committed of a crime.
+Once your case is dismissed you can truthfully answer that you have never been convicted of a crime.
 However, even if your case is dismissed, if you are arrested for prostitution again your new offense will still count as a second offense.
 This means that a second prostitution offense could lead to a mandatory 45 days in jail.
-IMPORTANT: If you are not a United States citizen or if you hold a professional license (nurse, doctor, lawyer, contractor, etc), or if you hold a security clearance, the diversion program may not be right for you.
+Most importantly, if you are not a United States citizen or if you hold a professional license (nurse, doctor, lawyer, contractor, etc.), or if you hold a security clearance, the diversion program may not be right for you.
 Here’s why: A guilty plea could lead to immigration or employment problems.
 Why?
 Because both the federal immigration authorities and professional licensing boards look beyond whether or not you are actually convicted.
 If you plead guilty, even if the guilty plea is withdrawn after successful completion of the diversion program, it may be viewed the same as a conviction.

-3) ARE THESE CASES WORTH FIGHTING?
-YES!
+A: Are these cases worth fighting?
+Yes!
 Even if you don’t qualify for the diversion program or can’t accept the diversion program, you can and should fight this case.
-Remember: There’s a lot can be done on these cases.
-Don’t just show up to court and accept the first thing offered.
-You owe it to yourself to at least all an experienced prostitution defense lawyer to discuss your case.
+Remember: there’s a lot that can be done in these cases.
+Don’t just show up to court and plead guilty.
+You owe it to yourself to at least speak with an experienced prostitution defense lawyer to discuss your case.

 Solicitation of prostitution is a common offense in Los Angeles.
-All too often, people plead guilty to a solicitation of prostitution offense without contacting a qualified criminal defense attorney before.
-If you have been charged with solicitation of prostitution, please contact The Law Offices of Jerod Gunsberg for a free, confidential consultation to evaluate your options.
+All too often, people plead guilty to a solicitation of prostitution charge without contacting a qualified criminal defense attorney.
+If you have been charged with solicitation of prostitution, contact Los Angeles prostitution defense attorney Jerod Gunsberg for a free, confidential consultation to evaluate your options.
 We will give you an honest assessment of your case with no obligation to retain our services.

 If there is some question as to whether the other person received your request, the government will also have to prove that the other person in fact received your request.
 This does not come up frequently.